-Title: Outcome Measurement Coordinator
+Title: Outcomes Measurement Coordinator

 To measure the effectiveness of the Law Line, the organization contacts callers who have used the service.
 The callers are asked a brief series of questions designed to provide feedback regarding their level of satisfaction with the service and the assistance they’ve received.
 The intern will be fully trained and will be utilizing an established protocol when making phone calls.
 Interns need not be familiar with family law and will not be expected to dispense legal information to those persons with whom they speak.
 There will be ample opportunity to learn more about these topics during the course of the internship.

 At the end of the research period, the intern will assist in compiling data and will produce a final outcome report of his or her findings, which ultimately will be used to provide data for future grants and programs that require statistical information regarding the Law Line.
 The report also will help measure the success of the service, indicate areas of improvement, and provide overall assessment of the program.

 Though the primary program to be evaluated is the Law Line, some time will be spent measuring outcomes for the Legal Representation program, as well.
 The Legal Representation Program provides court-appointed legal advocates for impoverished children in family court.
 Provided the intern stays up to date on assigned projects, the organization will offer other opportunities to immerse him or her in the work of the Children’s Law Center, including observing trials, “shadowing” attorneys and assisting with development or public relations projects.

 Hands on experience for those who want to pursue a career in social work, law, children’s issues, advocacy and/or non-profits.
 Learn how to provide data for future grants and programs regarding the Law Line.
 Ability to review case files, interact with staff attorneys and tracking actions taken by the attorneys on behalf of their child clients.